f3d-app/f3d/doc/user/03-OPTIONS.md

 - Volume (`-v`)
 - Point Sprites (`-o`)

+## Color space

+All options of type _color_ must be expressed in sRGB color space.
+They are converted internally in linear color space for physically correct rendering.

 ## Options syntax

 To turn on/off boolean options, it is possible to write `--option=true` and `--option=false`, eg `--points-sprites=false`.